ganehag/pyup-alpine/README.md

 To run this **initial** step you simple append `--initial` to each of the commands from the cron file.
 You can either do this by entering the container:

-> $ docker exec -it pyup-checker bash
+> $ docker exec -it pyup-checker ash

 Or calling from outside docker.